jeffdonthemic/model-comparison/README.md

 - GPT 4o min (plan) and Qwen3 Coder (act) – grade F
 - Gemini 2.5 Flash Lite (plan) and Qwen3 Coder (act) – Grade C+

+## Analysis

-See the file in this repo for an analyzis of each application individually and then a comparison of different applications.
+👉 See the files in this repo for an analyzis of each application individually and then a comparison of different applications/models.

 ## Prompt
 This is my initial prompt but I tried to respond with the same answers to the models’ questions.